 In a working family, it was an easy way to get vegetables onto a dinner plate without much fuss.
 And, besides, who can say no to mashed vegetables?
 Sure, we’re all familiar with mashed potatoes, and for the most part, we all love mashed potatoes, but why not other root vegetables as well?

 I’ve eaten this dish as a dinner guest on a few occasions.
-I distinctly remember tasting a sweetness above and beyond the natural sweetness of carrots and turnip.
+I distinctly remember tasting a sweetness above and beyond the natural sweetness of carrots and turnips.
 Many home cooks will often pair mashed root vegetables with a little brown sugar.
 If you want to add a tablespoon or so of brown sugar, you can certainly do so.
 It’s actually quite delicious, but for me, it tends to be a little too sweet.

 INGREDIENTS NEEDED FOR THIS RECIPE